CruxConnect/crux-docs/_product_supplier/catalog_add_item.md

 #### SKU Measurements Object:

 weight
-: (number) The Weight of the SKU in the "weight_units"
+: (number) The Weight of the SKU in pounds (lbs.)

-weight_units
-: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

 length
-: (number) The Length of the SKU in "dimension_units"
+: (number) The Length of the SKU in inches

 width
-: (number) The Width of the SKU in "dimension_units"
+: (number) The Width of the SKU in inches

 height
-: (number) The Height of the SKU in "dimension_units"
+: (number) The Height of the SKU in inches

-dimension_units
-: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

 #### Package Measurements Object:

 weight
-: (number) The Weight of the packaged SKU in "weight_units"
+: (number) The Weight of the packaged SKU in pounds (lbs.)

-weight_units
-: (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options, where 'g' is the default)

 length
-: (number) The Length of the packaged SKU in "dimension_units"
+: (number) The Length of the packaged SKU in inches

 width
-: (number) The Width of the packaged SKU in "dimension_units"
+: (number) The Width of the packaged SKU in inches

 height
-: (number) The Height of the packaged SKU in "dimension_units"
+: (number) The Height of the packaged SKU in inches

-dimension_units
-: (string) The units utilized by the supplier for dimensions ('cm', 'm', 'in', and 'ft' are potential options, where 'cm' is the default)

 #### Product Identifiers Object: